Guild of One-Name Studies

 One-name studies, Genealogy

-The Brickett One-Name Study was registered with the Guild in 1988 and grew out of an interest in my great grandmother Harriet Ann Brickett’s family.
-Her family originated in SW Bedfordshire in the 16th century, migrated into Hertfordshire then across London to Surrey and Essex, with a branch emigrating to South Africa.
+Dr Penelope Christensen was the originator of the Brickett One-Name Study registered with the Guild in 1988.
+This study grew out of an interest her great grandmother Harriet Ann Brickett’s family.
+Her family originated in SW Bedfordshire in the 16th century, migrated into Hertfordshire then across London to Surrey and Essex, with branch emigrating to South Africa, New Zealand and Australia.

-The aim is to collect data on everyone recorded with this fairly rare surname and assemble them into pedigrees on PAF (Personal Ancestral File) as far as possible.
+The aim is to collect data on everyone recorded with this fairly rare surname and assemble them into pedigrees on AQ (Ancestral Quest) as far as possible.
 These are being added to FamilySearch online with sources in the Notes so they are widely available.
 A sideline is a small collection of pedigreed horses, dogs, goats, ships, businesses, places and fictional characters named Brickett.
 Caveat: The following remarks are based on information gathered so far, and reflect the availability of original, transcribed and indexed records.

 There are two variant spellings, BRICKET and BRICKETTS, as well as the early forms BRYCKET(T)(S) and BRIQUET, and some variants without the C, the BRIKETT(T)(S).
 The spelling has largely settled (about 95%) as BRICKETT in the 19th-20th centuries.

 A major problem with this study is the frequency of deviant spellings caused by illiteracy and poor hearing.
-These include Bickett, Briggett, Prickett, Rickett (my great grandmother couldn’t read and her name is so written on her son’s birth certificate).
+These include Bickett, Blacket, Blackett, Brakett, Brichot, Briggett, Brocket, Brockett, Brockitt, Prickett, Rickett (my great grandmother couldn’t read and her name is so written on her son’s birth certificate).